colejarczyk/doc/api/acl.rst

 | Authorization                       | header         | Token received during authentication              |
 +-------------------------------------+----------------+---------------------------------------------------+

-To see the list of available roles use the method below:
+To see the list of available roles use the below method:

 Example
 ^^^^^^^